Effective: 2009

 Unified to a Unified State

-- If the sending state chooses to submit the parole and probation cases on separate ICOTS cases, be sure to send the “probation” transfer request in advance of the expiration of parole to ensure continuity of supervision.
+If the sending state elects to submit parole and probation as separate ICOTS cases, the probation transfer request must be submitted prior to the expiration of parole to avoid a lapse in supervision.

 Unified to a Bifurcated State

-Submit one Transfer Request that includes criminal case information, conditions of supervision, expiration dates, etc. for parole, and a separate Transfer Request for the probation case.
+Submit a separate Transfer Request for the subsequent probation case.

-- Within the same supervised individual's ICOTS number ('Offender Number'), create a new ICOTS Case Number for the subsequent probation case.
+Within the same supervised individual’s ICOTS Profile Number, create a new ICOTS Case Number for the probation supervision.

-Each agency submits a separate Transfer Request utilizing the same individual's ICOTS Number.
+Each supervising agency submits a separate Transfer Request using the same individual’s ICOTS Profile Number.

-Each agency submits a separate Transfer Request utilizing the same individual's ICOTS Number.
+Each supervising agency submits a separate Transfer Request using the same individual’s ICOTS Profile Number.

 QUICK TIP